-4 We are not told just how Satan did this.

-5 This episode was ordained by the Holy Spirit.
+- 1 We are not told just how Satan did this. - 2 This episode was ordained by the Holy Spirit.
 Jesus had to confront Satan when He was physically the weakest He would ever be (40 days without food!).
 When Satan failed to defeat this weakened Jesus, he was probably filled with despair-he now knew that he could never defeat Him (but he would still try to kill Him).
-Hebrews 2:18 and 4:15-16 give at least part of the reason why Jesus had to undergo this experience.

-6 There are several kinds of conditional clause in Greek, among them 'of doubt', 'of fact' and 'contrary to fact'-Satan was not so crude as to express doubt about Christ's identity, 'if', he was more subtle; he granted the fact, 'since', and appealed to His pride.
-7 See Deuteronomy 8:3.
+Hebrews 2:18 and 4:15-16 give at least part of the reason why Jesus had to undergo this experience. - 3 There are several kinds of conditional clause in Greek, among them 'of doubt', 'of fact' and 'contrary to fact'-Satan was not so crude as to express doubt about Christ's identity, 'if', he was more subtle; he granted the fact, 'since', and appealed to His pride. - 4 Matthew 4:3 has "these stones", instead of "this stone".
+I gather that Satan said both: he started with 'these stones' and then picked out a specific one. - See Deuteronomy 8:3.
 Less than half a percent of the Greek manuscripts, of objectively inferior quality, omit "but by every word of God" (as in NIV, NASB, LB, TEV, etc.).
+If we are to live by 'every' word, then every word must be kept available.
+Since Deuteronomy 8:3 says, "every word that proceeds from the mouth of the LORD", the translation into Greek uses $\rho\eta\mu\alpha$ instead of λ o γ o ς .